 That is, we devalue or discount the cash flows that arrive way out in the future more than the ones that show up say, next year.

-We’ll use valuing stocks as an example.
+We’ll use valuing a stock as an example.

 And by design, stocks are ideal as long-term investments.
 You don’t start a business and expect it to turn a profit next year.